northeastern-rc/rc-public-documentation/docs/source/storage/discovery_storage.rst

 that are connected to Discovery and you should use when working on Discovery.

 .. note::
    You can also request additional storage if needed.
-See :ref:`general_storage` for details about RC's storage options available for storage that is not connected to Discovery, and that is available to anyone affiliated with Northeastern University.
+See :ref:`general_storage` for details about the storage options that are not connected to Discovery, and that are available to anyone affiliated with Northeastern University.

 **NAME:** ``/home/<yourusername>`` where ``yourusername`` is your username, e.g. ``/home/j.smith``
  - **DESCRIPTION:** You are given a ``/home`` directory automatically when your Discovery account is created.
 This storage is mainly intended for environment tools and very low utilization.
 It is not performant storage.